evaera/Cmdr/docs/90-advanced/06-security.md

 Cmdr is designed with security as a top priority.
 It provides strict server-side argument validation, explicit permission hooks, and clear separation between client-side UI display and server-authoritative execution.

+There's a separate page [about security vulnerabilities in Cmdr itself](/docs/95-community/02-securityreport.md).
+Make sure you keep Cmdr up to date, we don't usually fix bugs in old versions of Cmdr.

 ---

 ## Can exploiters run my commands?